 On our Elevated Entrepreneur blog, we’ve already spent some time discussing the finer points of the software selection process — comparing competing programs and listing specific features to look for.

 But today, let’s simplify things.
-We think there’s one question business owners should be asking first when they evaluate a potential cloud-based software solution: “Was this software built to address the needs of businesses just like mine?”
+We think there are one question business owners should be asking first when they evaluate a potential cloud-based software solution: “Was this software built to address the needs of businesses just like mine?”

 This question can serve as a bit of a “shortcut” in the search for cloud-based software.
 Here’s why: